 Let myself introduce… er… myself…

 Okay, the customary stuff first– My name is April Kolman.
 I’ve been married to Ryan since 2003, and we have two adorable kids- Mason and Claire.
 Our dog’s name is Sirius because we are huge Harry Potter Nerds, and we live in Boise, Idaho, although Ryan and I grew up in Orange County, CA. We moved to Boise after we’d been married a few years looking for a slower pace of life and a life we could actually afford.
 Boise offered us all that and more; we love it.
-I was a K-8 public school teacher before becoming a SAHM, and now I work part-time as adjunct faculty for the local university.
+I was a K-8 public school teacher and adjunct faculty member at the local university before becoming a full-time Stay At Home Mom.
 And I’m a writer.

 Now for the slightly less customary– I homeschool my two kids in a very eclectic, unschool-y fashion.
 They’re both brilliant and flourishing.
 We live with four generations under one roof- my kids, Ryan and me, my mom and her mom.
 We lost our 7th roommate in January of 2019, when my grandpa (Papa) passed away after a whirlwind battle with cancer.